bydariogamer/py101forpygamers/source/pygame/intro.rst

 Now you should be comfortable with the Python and using the command-line.
 It is time to start get hands dirty with the Pygame.

-.. index:: Creating workspace, Workspace, Umbrella directory
+.. index:: Creating workspace, Workspace
 .. _projectdirs:

 Creating workspace